-Understand The Symptoms And Warning Signs Of Depression
+Step One: Understand The Symptoms And Warning Signs Of Depression

-- Difficulty sleeping or sleeping too much
+- Changes in sleeping patterns (difficulty sleeping or sleeping too much)

 - Low self-esteem and feelings of worthlessness

 - Loss of desire to engage in previously enjoyed activities

 - Thinking about suicide or expressing interest in it*

 If you or someone you love is experiencing suicidal thoughts or urges, call the National Suicide Prevention Lifeline at 1-800-273-TALK (8255) or text 988 to talk to someone over SMS.
 The volunteers at the Suicide Prevention lifeline are available 24/7 to offer support for those who are at suicide risk, people with training in this area.

 Variances In Depression Symptoms

 The symptoms listed above are common in major depressive disorder (MDD), but there are other depressive or mood disorders that people in your life might be experiencing.
 For example:

 - Dysthymia Or Persistent Depressive Disorder (PDD): A form of depression characterized by low-grade depressive symptoms that occur for two or more years